Exhibition at BAD/Belgian Art & Design - 10-13 Octobre 2019

-As silversmith Helena is fascinated by the contemplative process of raising.
+As silversmith she is fascinated by the contemplative process of raising.
 Through repeated hammering and glowing of a three dimensional volume out of a flat silver plate she slowly raises the final form.
 The magical moment of working the surface opens the massive object, gives it life and a gossamer pattern.
 Those patterns create shadow drawings under and behind the object.
 Her attention for transparency, characteristic for her silverware, is as a “time in between”, the interval between breathing in and out, or between two music notes.
 The drilled and sawed patterns are based on natural themes as foliage and microscopic diatoms.
 Her wall objects are computer designed and lasered.
 Helena succeeds in giving them the same sensibility as her handmade silver.